 It’s important to be careful when using Chalk Lines on your deck.
 You must make sure you are using the right type of chalk.
 High-performance chalk lines are likely to discolor a composite or PVC deck, we recommend using a dust-off marking chalk-like Irwin brand in purple you can find this at www.Irwin.com.
 If you accidentally snap a chalk line with permanent or bright chalk immediately scrub the line with soap and hot water to remove it.

 You definitely want to try to remove any Oil, Grease, or Food stains on your composite deck before the winter comes.
 To remove these stains spray them off with a hose and use warm soapy water with a soft bristle brush.

-Mold and Mildew is always possible.
-Due to it feeding on biofilm you want to remove as soon as you see it forming.
+Mold and Mildew are always possible.
+Due to it feeding on biofilm you want to remove it as soon as you see it forming.

 If you need help or have any questions about cleaning your deck call us at 248-478-8660.

 Fall, also known as “bonfire and hoodie season” is quickly approaching as we close out our first week of September.
 Family and friends will gather around fire pits sharing stories, laughter, and making unforgettable memories.
 It is important to remember throughout all of the fun, that safety still has to be a top priority.